isuvrac/CyberSickness-Cornmaze/README.md

 # CyberSickness-Cornmaze
 A corn maze designed to be a testbed for cybersickness experiments.

-Check out this video demonstration: https://youtu.be/GI5c5vbf7Fk
+Check out this video of Version 1, with 2D corn images: https://youtu.be/GI5c5vbf7Fk

+A later version was created with 3D corn plants: https://youtu.be/-6JEeQuNcgI

 # Description